-AWEPA is being guided by the constructive and inspiring advice of the Eminent Advisory Board.
-This Board meets annually to discuss the policy and programmes of AWEPA and to make suggestions for future priorities regarding developments in Africa.
+AWEPA is guided by the advice of the Eminent Advisory Board.
+This board meets annually to discuss AWEPA’s policies and programmes and to make suggestions for future priorities regarding developments in Africa.
 The board members are appointed for an indefinite period of time.

-Ms. Graça Machel, founder of the Graça Machel Trust, is a renowned international advocate for women and children’s rights.
-Following the independence struggle, Machel served as Education Minister of Mozambique.
-She currently serves in various capacities in several organizations, among them the Elders, the Africa Progress Panel, and the UN Millennium Development Goals Advocates Panel.
+Ms. Graça Machel, founder of the Graça Machel Trust, is a renowned international advocate for women’s and children’s rights.
+Following the independence struggle, Ms. Machel was Education Minister of Mozambique.
+She currently serves in various capacities in several organisations, among them The Elders, the Africa Progress Panel and the Sustainable Development Goals (SDGs) Advocates.
 She is Chair of the Board of the African Centre for the Constructive Resolution of Disputes.

 Ms. Mary Robinson was a member of the Irish Parliament from 1969 to 1989 and became a member of AWEPA in the 1980s.
-She was elected the first woman President of Ireland (1990-1997) and served as United Nations High Commissioner for Human Rights (1997-2002).
+She was elected as the first woman President of Ireland (1990-1997) and served as United Nations High Commissioner for Human Rights (1997-2002).
+Currently, Ms. Robinson is Honorary President of Oxfam International and a member of The Elders, among other organisations.
 A human rights advocate, she established the Mary Robinson Foundation – Climate Justice in Dublin.

 H.E.
-Mohamed Sahnoun, the former Ambassador of Algeria to the United Nations, to the United States and to Morocco, has served as Special Representative for the Great Lakes region of Africa since 1997.
-Sahnoun is also a member of the Special Advisory Group of the War-torn Societies Project and served as the Special Representative of the UN Secretary General on the Eritrean-Ethiopian conflict from 1999 to 2002.
+Mohamed Sahnoun, the former Ambassador of Algeria to the United Nations, United States, France, Germany and Morocco, has a long history of humanitarian work in Africa.
+He has served as Special Representative for the Great Lakes Region, Assistant Secretary General of the Organisation of African Unity, Assistant Secretary General of the Arab League and Director-General for the UNESCO Culture of Peace Programme.
+H.E.
+Sahnoun is also a member of the Special Advisory Group of the War-Torn Societies Project and served as the Special Representative of the UN Secretary General on the Eritrean-Ethiopian conflict from 1999 to 2002

-Dedicated to humanitarian solidarity, Dr. Jan Nico Scholten was Mayor and Chairman of a District Council before joining the Dutch Parliament (house and senate) as well as serving as a member of the Benelux-Parliament and the Assembly of the Council of Europe.
-In 1984 he took the initiative in the founding of what is now called AWEPA.
-He served as Executive and non-Executive President for AWEPA’s first 25 years and is still actively involved.
-He has received awards from the United Nations, various African countries and the Queen of the Netherlands honouring his commitment to human dignity.
+Dedicated to humanitarian solidarity, Dr. Jan Nico Scholten was Mayor and Chair of a District Council before joining the Dutch Parliament (House and Senate) as well as serving as a member of the Benelux Parliament and the Assembly of the Council of Europe.
+In 1984 he founded what is now called AWEPA.
+He served as Executive and non-Executive President for AWEPA’s first 25 years.
+He has received awards from the United Nations, various African countries and the former Queen of the Netherlands honouring his commitment to human dignity.